Omid-Bakhshour/profile-sample/README.md

 3)next you need to install requeirment package with this code in tereminal of vs code: npm install

+*make .env.local file beside .env.production and copy all code inside .env.production to the .env.local and save it.

 4)after install was successfully you can run frontend in development mode with this code: npm run dev

 5)if nothing go wrong the terminal give you the url address: localhost:3000